What is chronic cough?

 Coughing has a purpose.
-It’s an important way to keep your throat and airway clear.
+It’s an important way to keep your throat and airway clear of material that should not be there.
 Your vocal cords come together with force when you cough to propel foreign bodies or irritants away from the lungs.
 Sometimes a cough can become a chronic condition.
-Constant irritation and trauma to the voice box can cause a pattern of overreaction of the vocal folds and a more easily triggered cough response.
+Constant irritation and trauma to the voice box can cause a pattern of overreaction of the vocal folds with more easily triggered cough response and the chronic feeling of needing to cough when there isn’t actually anything to cough out.

 Chronic cough is usually defined as a cough that lasts for eight weeks or longer.
 When this occurs, it’s important to evaluate and manage all the possible causes.